 - i.
-Review CHBE Welcome Package for New Graduate Students - ii.
+Review CHBE Welcome Package for New Graduate Students and complete the Graduate Onboarding Survey. - ii.
 Review G+PS New Graduate Student Information - iii.
 If applicable, clear any G+PS Conditions of Admission in your online application.
 Instructions and guidelines can be found through your application portal. - iv.
 If you are new to Vancouver, visit the G+PS page on Life in Vancouver.